chaevo/cig-lethalcompanymods/README.md

 This is the repo for the mods used for Lethal Company by the CIG group.

 # Installation
-To install just copy all files into the root game folder where your LethalCOmpany.exe is located.
+To install just copy all files into the root game folder where your LethalCompany.exe is located.
-For example "...\steamapps\common\Lethal Company"
+For example "...\steamapps\common\Lethal Company\"

 # Modlist
 - Additional Suits